EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-iterate-and-retrieve-a-multi_index-table.md

 +using print_action = action_wrapper<"print"_n, &multi_index_example::print>;
 ```
-3. Implement the action code, by searching for the `user` name in the multi index table using the primary index and print out the value stored in that row for field `datum` if found, otherwise asserts with a custom message.
-In the contract definition add the folloing implementation for `print` action:
+3. Implement the action code, by searching for the `user` name in the multi index table using the primary index.
+If found, print out the value stored in that row for field `datum`.
+Otherwise asserts with a custom message.
+In the contract definition add the following implementation for `print` action:
 ```cpp
   [[eosio::action]] void multi_index_example::print( name user ) {
     // searches for the row that corresponds to the user parameter